-- 64. Disclosure should identify which Sharī'ah board or advisory firm has opined on the Sharī'ah compliance of a $suk\bar{u}k$, name the Sharī'ah scholars involved, and describe the nature of their relationship16 to the originator, obligor or arranger.
+- 64. Disclosure should identify which Sharī'ah board or advisory firm has opined on the Sharī'ah compliance of a $\dot{s}uk\bar{u}k$ , name the Sharī'ah scholars involved, and describe the nature of their relationship to the originator, obligor or arranger.
 Sufficient information about the scholars (including their credentials and experience) should be disclosed to allow an investor to decide the reliance it is prepared to place on them. - 65.
 If the relevant jurisdiction regulates Sharī'ah governance or interpretation on a nationwide or market-wide level (e.g. by having a national Sharī'ah board or capital markets Sharī'ah council), this should be stated. - 66.
 Disclosure should describe the Sharī'ah review process followed and what documents (e.g. term sheets, summary papers, drafts contracts and/or final contracts) were reviewed by the scholars.
-It should also indicate whether there were related external arrangements that were not considered (e.g. external hedging arrangements).
+It should also indicate whether there were related external arrangements that were not considered (e.g. external hedging arrangements). - 67.
+If the originator, the arrangers or any other party to the $suk\bar{u}k$ arrangements is making a representation as to the Sharī'ah compliance of the $suk\bar{u}k$ , this should be clearly disclosed.
+Where none of these parties is making any representation as to the Sharī'ah compliance of the $suk\bar{u}k$ , this should be disclosed in a clear disclaimer.

-15 The governing law for şukūk contracts should be able to accommodate what is necessary to achieve Sharī'ah compliance.
+&lt;sup>15 The governing law for şukūk contracts should be able to accommodate what is necessary to achieve Sharī'ah compliance.

-This might include, for instance, the party who appointed the Sharī'ah board or advisory firm, and whether the Sharī'ah advisors are internal employees or external advisors.
+&lt;sup>16 This might include, for instance, the party who appointed the Sharī'ah board or advisory firm, and whether the Sharī'ah advisors are internal employees or external advisors.